natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20II%20(H)%20Sla.16.md

 {{tankMobility|abMinHp=968|rbMinHp=663}}

-The top speed on-road forwards is around 42-44 km/h, and the reverse speed is surprisingly good at -11 km/h (RB).
+The top speed on-road is around 42-44 km/h, and the reverse speed is surprisingly good at -11 km/h (RB).
 These speeds combined with neutral steering mean the {{PAGENAME}} is quite agile despite its heavy tank status.
-The engine has a lot of horsepower and climbing hills is surprisingly easy with this variant of the famed King Tiger.
+The engine has a lot of horsepower, and climbing hills is surprisingly easy with this variant of the famed King Tiger.

 === Modifications and economy ===
 {{Specs-Economy}}